-This is a call to action for systems leaders to collectively address governance and structural weaknesses in the horticulture sector and improve its performance.
-There are some big questions that systems leaders have to grapple with.
-For instance, how do we reach, support and assure MSEs operating outside current regulatory frameworks?
+Cohort 1 fellows of the African Food Fellowship in Kenya are collectively taking actions to address governance and structural weaknesses in the horticulture sector to improve its performance.
+The actions of the system leaders contribute to addressing questions about; how to reach, support and assure MSEs operating outside current regulatory frameworks?
 Can we enhance their provision of quality to traders and formal markets?
 What is the best way to build a resilient sector inclusive of MSEs?
-Do you have solutions to offer?
-The African Food Fellowship aims to gather individuals who can mobilise networks and institutions to support MSEs and untap their potential for feeding a healthier population.
+Here is what they have to say: